orangegameube/ScrapeScript/README.md

 ##### pip install requests bs4 openpyxl pandas

 ## Installation

 1. Ensure libraries and Python are installed.
 2. Clone this repository.
 3. Run the project in your terminal using python.

 ## Usage
 In order to use this program, here is an example set of inputs using a sample scrape site.
 For testing, I recommend either another scrape test site or a wikipedia list.
+Here is a set of demo inputs for the program using a practice scrape website and 3 different HTML classes to be scraped:
 ##### Enter the website URL: https://www.scrapethissite.com/pages/forms/
 ##### Enter HTML tags you're looking for separated by spaces (one tag for each selection of data you want: td td td
 ##### Enter the HTML classes you are looking for, again in order and one per selection.
 If none, type "N": name year wins